openmc-dev/openmc/docs/source/usersguide/depletion.rst

    possible and likely in the near future.

-OpenMC supports running depletion calculations independent of the OpenMC transport solver using the :class:`FluxDepletionOperator` class.
-This class has two ways to initalize it; the default constructor accepts an :class:`openmc.Materials` object, a flux spectra, and one-group microscopic cross sections as a :class:`pandas.Dataframe`, while the `from_nuclides` method accepts a volume and dictionary of nuclide concentrations in place of the :class:`openmc.Materials` object in addition to the other parameters.
+OpenMC supports running depletion calculations independent of the OpenMC transport solver using the :class:`~openmc.deplete.FluxDepletionOperator` class.
+This class has two ways to initalize it; the default constructor accepts an :class:`openmc.Materials` object, a flux spectra, and one-group microscopic cross sections as a :class:`pandas.DataFrame`, while the `from_nuclides` method accepts a volume and dictionary of nuclide concentrations in place of the :class:`openmc.Materials` object in addition to the other parameters.
 The class includes helper functions to construct the dataframe from a csv file